A Growing Push To Loosen Laws Around Psilocybin, Treat Mushrooms As Medicine

 "Cultivating psilocybin and offering medicine to people to change their lives, that will be my mission, or my way of serving others," he says.

 With his DIY setup of glass jars, large plastic bins and a pressure cooker for sterilization, Douglas can produce up to $1,000 of mushrooms a month.
-He learned how to do this thanks to internet videos.
+He learned how to do this thanks to Internet videos.
 He purchased his first mushroom spores online and received them in the mail; companies legally are allowed to sell spores since they don't contain psilocybin.

 If the Denver ballot measure passes, adults 21 and older who are caught with psilocybin mushrooms, or even growing them for personal use, would become the "lowest law enforcement priority" for local police.
 Plus, the city and county of Denver would be barred from spending any money to prosecute psilocybin cases.

 The notion that state laws around mushrooms could be loosened up, much like they have been for cannabis, is not without controversy.
-Matthew Johnson, who has spent the last 15 years researching psychedelics at Johns Hopkins University in Baltimore, says decriminalization of illegal drugs is generally a good thing, but he wouldn't support policy that encourages people to use psilocybin without professional supervision.
+Matthew Johnson, who has spent the past 15 years researching psychedelics at Johns Hopkins University in Baltimore, says decriminalization of illegal drugs is generally a good thing, but he wouldn't support policy that encourages people to use psilocybin without professional supervision.

 "(This therapy) needs to be done by appropriately trained and credentialed medical and psychological professionals," he says.